Signal to Noise Calculator

 - QE – the quantum efficiency is a measure of the probability that a photon that arrives at the sensor will turn into an electron that can subsequently be digitized and amplified so it may form an image.

 - Pixel size – as a general rule a larger pixel will have a better sensitivity as the larger area means more chance that a photon will be detected.
 However a smaller pixel may provide better spatial resolution of an image and is relevant at lower magnifications.
+Therefore when comparing on a per pixel basis you would need to correct for pixel size of the different cameras.
+For example, a camera with a smaller pixel would need a longer exposure time to collect the same number of photons as a larger pixel for the same illumination intensity.

 - Camera Type – a range of pre-defined cameras may be selected including an ideal camera with 0 noise.
 This is a useful reference point to have.